Chiropractic Treatment for Numbness & Tingling, TX

 A physical examination is performed, and your Houston specialist may request additional tests based on the results of your physical examination.
 Tests such as blood tests, toxicology screening, and nerve conduction studies, among others, may be carried out.

 Treatment for numbness and tingling is usually tailored to follow the cause of symptoms.
 The main focus of treatment for numbness and tingling is to resolve underlying conditions that manifest as numbness and tingling.
-Chiropractic treatment for numbness in Houston is also available.
+Chiropractic treatment for numbness from Advanced Chiropractic Relief is also available.

-We are different from others in chiropractic treatment for numbness and tingling as we provide chiropractic solutions tailor-made for you.
-We also take a detailed history and are thorough in our examinations.
+We are different from others in chiropractic treatment for numbness and tingling as we provide chiropractic solutions tailor-made for you using trademarked techniques.
+We always take a detailed history and are thorough in our examinations.

-If your Houston doctor determines that chiropractic care will be therapeutic for you, a plan will be created for you.
-This plan may also include physical therapy and nutritional and lifestyle coaching.
+If your Houston Chiropractor determines that chiropractic care will be therapeutic for you, a plan will be created for you.

 Complications of Numbness and Tingling